Domain Name Registration & Transfer

 COM - for commercial entities

-.COM should be the TLD of choice for businesses and commercial endeavors. .COM is the abbreviation for commercial.
+.COM should be the TLD of choice for businesses and commercial endeavors.
+It is by far the most popular TLD and the one people are most familiar with. .COM is the abbreviation for commercial.

 BIZ - for commercial entities